By Douglas Moser

 The Andover Townsman

----- — Both members of U.S. Congress who represent part of Andover recently defended government spending to a group of business leaders in Andover, while saying they are somewhat optimistic a federal deficit deal can be reached.
+---- — The two U.S Representatives who represent parts of Andover defended the role of government spending to a group of business leaders in Andover Monday while saying they are somewhat optimistic about a federal deficit deal.

 Congresswoman Niki Tsongas, D-Lowell, and Congressman John Tierney, D-Salem, Mass., said further deficit reduction could be accomplished with thoughtful cuts in spending and higher tax revenue through boosting rates on dividend and investment income.
 A scheduled automatic across-the-board slash in funding, split evenly between the military and domestic programs, would cost too many jobs, they said.